-- Acute IPPS Hospital Claims will be returned with no payment if the POA indicator is coded incorrectly or missing - No additional payment will be made on IPPS hospital Claims for conditions that are acquired during the patient's hospitalization.
+- Acute Inpatient Prospective Payment System (IPPS) hospital Claims will be returned with no payment if the POA indicator is coded incorrectly or missing - No additional payment will be made on IPPS hospital Claims for conditions that are acquired during the patient's hospitalization

-If you would like to find out more information regarding the Medicare HAC/POA program, including billing requirements, the following CMS site provides further information: cms.hhs.gov/HospitalAcqCond/
+For additional information on the Medicare HAC/POA program, including billing requirements, please refer to the CMS website at cms.hhs.gov/HospitalAcqCond/.

-Senior Whole Health Coding Policies and Payment Policies
+Senior Whole Health coding policies and payment policies

-Frequently requested information on Senior Whole Health's Coding Policies and Payment Policies is available on the https://www.molinahealthcare.com/providers/ma/swh/home.aspx website under the Policies tab.
-Questions can be directed to your Provider Services representative.
+Frequently requested information on Senior Whole Health's coding policies and payment policies is available on the

+MolinaHealthcare.com/providers/ma/swh/home website under the Policies tab.
+Questions can be directed to your Provider Relations representative.